zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

      MUTEX POPPARAM
      MUTEX PUSHPARAM

 Each object must follow a specific syntax.
-The name of an object must be an alphanumeric, with an alphabetical first character.
-Upper- and lowercase letters are allowed, but embedded spaces are not.
+The object name must be an alphanumeric, with an alphabetical first character.
+Upper- and lowercase letters are allowed; embedded spaces are not.
 The convention is to give each object a name that is in all uppercase letters.
 This makes it easy to distinguish between object names and variable names.
 Finally, all names must be unique.
 A pipe cannot have the same name as a FIFO, even though they are